Certified Post-Qualification Courses

 NTEC Certified post-qualification training does not imply that learners will be trained as Nutritional Therapists, qualified to work in a therapeutic capacity with clients, or eligible for registration as Nutritional Therapists.
 Furthermore, NTEC’s role will be to quality assure that post-qualification courses are achieving their intended outcomes.

-Certified Short Courses
+Certified Post-Qualification Courses

 Provide a quality assessment mark for courses designed for clinically trained nutritional therapists from NTEC accredited courses and other nutrition professionals